 MFV TACOMA was owned by the Haldane families.
-She was decommissioned by the family in December 2002 and replaced with the new 22m steel factory Prawn trawler ATLAS.
+She was decommissioned by the family in December 2002 and replaced with the new 22m steel factory prawn trawler ATLAS.
 After decommissioning, which included the removal of trawl booms, refrigeration, processing and grading equipment, MFV TACOMA was offered to the City of Port Lincoln as a tribute to her significance in the social and economic development of the City.
 Over a period of three years several options for the vessel were explored, from a \$55m major waterfront development on the foreshore of Port Lincoln, to a concept by the local Axel Stenross museum for a dry dock facility funded by a family gift of \$100,000.

-The proposal was to link MFV TACOMA to the Axel Stenross Museum growing fishing industry display.
-It was advertised for tender in National fishing magazines as a working vessel, however only one unacceptable offer was received.
+.
+Tacoma was advertised for tender in national fishing magazines as a working vessel, however only one unacceptable offer was received.

-As a moving, floating vessel, the Tacoma attracted the interest of like-minded volunteers and resulted in the development of this VMP.
+As a moving, floating vessel, the Tacoma attracted the interest of like-minded volunteers and resulted in the Tacoma Preservation Society being formed and the writing of this VMP.